 - Gets You Club Ready – Transitioning to club gear is easy due to the near-identical pro DJ layout.
 Excellent set of decks to practice your routines before using high-end gear.

-- Hardware FX – Inherits 14 hardware FX from the NSX2 mixer.
+- Hardware FX & Stems – Inherits hardware FX from the NSX2 mixer.
 More than enough to add FX to your DJ sets.
+Plus, Stem control allows further manipulation of individual elements of your music and expands creative potential.

 - 16 Performance Pads – Beyond Sound Color and Hardware FX there is also a range of excellent pad modes.
 Great way to stretch your DJ skills even further.